$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Direct photon production cross section

 \section{Direct photon production cross section}

-The numerical results for the photon invariant cross section in p + p and central Au + Au collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV are compared with PHENIX data \cite{Adare:2012yt, Afanasiev:2012dg} in Fig. \ref{fig:pho-AuAu-200}.
+The numerical results for the photon invariant cross section in central Au + Au collisions (scaled by $\langle N_{binary}^{AA} \rangle$) and p + p collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV are compared with PHENIX data \cite{Adare:2012yt, Afanasiev:2012dg} in Fig. \ref{fig:pho-AuAu-200}.
 The cross sections of direct photon and prompt photon are both shown in this figure and their ratios are shown in the lower panel.
+For fragmentation functions of prompt photons, we use the BFG II FFs \cite{Bourhis:1997yu} there.
 The pQCD parton model can describe the experiment data well.
 With isolation cuts ($R_{\rm cone}<0.5$, $E^{had}<0.1E^{\gamma}$) contributions of the fragmentation photons are about 10\% both in p + p and 0 - 5\% Au + Au collisions at 0.2 TeV.

-We also show the direct photon spectra in 0 - 10\%, 10 - 30\%, 30 - 100\%, 0 - 100\% Pb + Pb collisions (scaled by $\langle T_{AA}\rangle$) and p + p collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV as compared with experimental data from CMS and ATLAS \cite{Chatrchyan:2012vq,Aad:2015lcb} in Fig. \ref{fig:pho-pbpb-2760}.
+We also show the direct photon spectra in 0 - 10\%, 10 - 30\%, 30 - 100\%, 0 - 100\% Pb + Pb collisions (scaled by $\langle N_{binary}^{AA} \rangle$) and p + p collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV as compared with experimental data from CMS and ATLAS \cite{Chatrchyan:2012vq,Aad:2015lcb} in Fig. \ref{fig:pho-pbpb-2760}.
 The pQCD parton model results are in good agreement with the experimental data.
 In the lower panel of Fig. \ref{fig:pho-pbpb-2760}, the ratios of direct photons to prompt photons with isolation cuts ($R_{\rm cone}<0.4$, $E^{had}<5.0$~GeV) for p + p collisions and 0 - 10\% Pb + Pb collisions are shown to vary from about 80\% - 90\%.
 The contributions of fragmentation photons become smaller at larger $p_{\rm T}^{\gamma}$ and it is less than 10\% for $p_{\rm T}^{\gamma} > 50$ GeV/$c$.